astronomer/docs/astro/modify-cluster.md

 - There are no Deployments in your cluster that have worker queues configured with the worker type.
 - There are no default worker queues configured with the worker type.
 The default worker queue cannot scale to zero workers, but additional worker queues can scale to zero.

 To create or modify a worker type, contact [Astronomer Support](https://cloud.support.astronomer.io).
-To learn more about worker queues, see [Worker queues](worker-queues.md).
+To learn more about worker queues, see [Configure worker queues](configure-worker-queues.md).

 ### Configure node instance type